AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 ### 6) Google it again

-Because it's unlikely your first attempt at Googling will lead you straight to an answer; this is something you should continue try with different wordings.
+Because it's unlikely your first attempt at Googling will lead you straight to an answer; this is something you should continue to try with different wordings.
 Through trial and error, and also Google algorithms learning about what you look for, your search results can eventually lead you to helpful examples and forums.